-- Minimal ability to adapt when faced with environmental changes or demands outside of your regular daily life.
+Minimal ability to adapt when faced with environmental changes or demands outside of your regular daily life.

 Obtaining disability for mental health conditions like PTSD can be difficult.
-If you need assistance filing for Social Security disability benefits due to your post-traumatic stress disorder, the SSD attorneys at Phillips Disability are available to assist you.
+If you need assistance filing for Social Security disability benefits due to your post-traumatic stress disorder, the Social Security Disability lawyers at Phillips Disability are available to assist you.
 We will help you gather the medical documentation you need for a successful claim and will handle all of the details of filing a claim for the first time or appealing a denied claim.

 Call 1-800-503-2000 today for a free, no-obligation legal consultation.